softcoder/riprunner/docker/README.md

 # To run the docker image
 sudo docker run -p "80:80" -v ${PWD}/app:/app -v ${PWD}/mysql:/var/lib/mysql softcoder/riprunner:latest

+# To connect to the running the docker image
+sudo docker ps (this will show yo uthe name of the running container) sudo docker exec -it <container name from previous step> /bin/bash

 # To push the docker image to dockerhub
 sudo docker push softcoder/riprunner:latest